KleineL/KleineL/README.md

 - 👋 Hi, I’m @KleineL
 - 👀 I’m interested in Linux servers and Web development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning PHP and Javascript
 - 💞️ I’m looking to collaborate on Linux server development
 - 📫 How to reach me @kleintje__L on Instagram